rumesh986/comicconvert/README.md

 NOTE: This program requires  `imagemagick`. you can install it on ubuntu and bash on windows by running `sudo apt-get install imagemagick`.

 While converting large comics, you may get some errors associated with low RAM.
 This is a problem with `imagemagick`.
-If you have this problem, you can use `img2pdf` from https://github.com/josch/img2pdf instead.
+If you have this problem, you can use `img2pdf` from https://github.com/josch/img2pdf instead. img2pdf requires the "-o" option to specify the output file so add that into the code if you're using img2pdf